gyapeee/hello-world/README.md

  - Try to open that file.
 If the file is missing, then create one to a default location via exception handling.

 Exception handling
-- Create and exception when the modulo 2 of thread ID is 0
+- Create an exception when the modulo 5 of thread ID is 0
  - Catch that exception and write a message to the log file and to the console also.